-Part 4 Water Quality Monitoring and Assessment This Part describes what necessary environmental monitoring is needed in Rhode Island and presents and assessment of water quality and aquatic habitats along with certain polices.
+Part 4 Water Quality Monitoring and Assessment - This section describes what necessary environmental monitoring is needed in Rhode Island and presents and assessment of water quality and aquatic habitats along with certain polices.

-Part 5 Planning This Part talks about using watersheds as a Basis for planning and management and the integration of planning activities to support watershed management.
+Part 5_PlanningThis section outlines using watersheds as a basis for planning and management and the integration of planning activities to support watershed management.
 It presents polices for water quality management planning.

-Part 6 Pollution Source and Aquatic Habitat Management This Part discusses overarching management issues for water quality management and pollution sources and presents management policies for each.
+Part 6 Pollution Sources and Other Stressors on Aquatic Habitat - This section discusses overarching management issues for water quality management, various pollution sources and other stressors to aquatic habitat and presents management policies for each.